3801 SW Longview Rd, Lee's Summit, MO 64081

 Pass Type descriptions:

-If you have a monthly flex membership you must cancel by the 1st of the month in order to stop your monthly draft on the 15th.
+If you have a monthly flex membership, you must cancel by the 1st of the month in order to stop your monthly draft on the 15th.
 Cancellations made after the 1st of the month will stop your membership at the end of the current month.
-For example: If you cancel on November 8, the membership will draft on November 15, the membership will remain active til November 30.
+For example: If you cancel on November 8, the membership will draft on November 15, and the membership will remain active until November 30.

 Longview Community Center opened its doors in December 2018 under Lee's Summit Parks and Recreation (LSPR) ownership.
 The facility was built in 1989 by the Metropolitan Community College system and re-designed by LSPR to accommodate all ages for all seasons.

 The 60,000 square foot center provides the following amenities: